mross462/vim-cdmi/README.md

 vim-cdmi
 ========

-A VIM Plugin For CDMI.
+A VIM Plugin for that will load CDMI objects into a VIM buffer.
+The user can make changes to the object, and then write it back to the server.

 For questsions email: mross@mezeo.com